 Now it’s time to put your shampoo into a mold!
 I use a loaf mold.
 You can easily use a loaf pan, mini-loaf pan, rectangle box, or even a large shallow baking dish (you will cut it differently for this shape mold).Line your mold with parchment paper or plastic wrap and scoop in your shampoo.
 It will be hot, so be careful.
 For an extra touch of pretty, sprinkle dried herbs on top.

 Gently wrap the mold in a towel and place in a cardboard box or warm cabinet.
 If it cools too quickly it may split on the top.
 Let it set for 24 hours.

 Once it has set, gently remove from the mold.
 Cut your shampoo into your desired size bar, but approximately one inch thick is my goal.

-I have used several different recipes of Castile soap in my hair, but have found that this mixture is really nourishing to my hair.
-I always follow it up with a 1:3 mix of apple cider vinegar to water as a conditioner.
+After using this homemade shampoo bar, I always follow up with a 1:3 mix of apple cider vinegar to water as a conditioner.
 Spray it on right before jumping out of the shower (and don’t rinse) to soften hair and give it some shine.
 The vinegar scent dissipates quickly.